Bagram torture and prisoner abuse: Investigation and prosecution

 In October 2004, the U.S. Army Criminal Investigation Command concluded that there was probable cause to charge 27 officers and enlisted personnel with criminal offenses in the Dilawar case, ranging from dereliction of duty to maiming and involuntary manslaughter.
-Fifteen of the same soldiers were also cited for probable criminal responsibility in the Habibullah case.
+Fifteen of the soldiers were also cited for probable criminal responsibility in the Habibullah case.
 Seven soldiers have been charged so far.
-According to an article published in the October 15, 2004 The New York Times 28 soldiers were under investigation.
+According to an article published in the October 15, 2004, by The New York Times, 28 soldiers were under investigation.
 Some of the soldiers were reservists in the 377th Military Police Company under the command of Captain Christopher M. Beiring.
 The rest were in the 519th Military Intelligence Battalion under the command of Captain Carolyn A. Wood.

 On October 14, 2004, the Criminal Investigation Command forwarded its report from its investigation to the commanders of 28 soldiers.

-As of November 15, 2005, 15 soldiers have been charged.
+As of January 20, 2012, 17 soldiers have been charged (15 of which listed).

 Involved but uncharged

-Some interrogators involved in this incident were sent to Iraq and were assigned to Abu Ghraib prison.
+Some interrogators involved in this incident were sent to Iraq, and were assigned to Abu Ghraib prison.
 PFC Corsetti was fined and demoted while assigned to Abu Ghraib for not having permission to conduct an interrogation.

-Allegations of a widespread pattern of abuse
+Allegations of widespread abuse

 A May 2005 editorial of The New York Times noted parallels between military behavior at Bagram and the later abuse and torture of prisoners at Abu Ghraib in Iraq:

-In November 2001, Col. Morgan Banks, chief psychologist of the SERE (Survival, Evasion, Resistance, Escape) program, was sent to Afghanistan.
-He worked for four months at Bagram.
-In early 2003, Banks issued guidance for the "behavioral science consultants" who helped to devise Guantánamo's interrogation strategy.
-He has emphatically denied having advocated use of SERE counter-resistance techniques to break down detainees.
+United States government response

-U.S. government response
+The United States government, through the Department of State submits periodic reports to the United Nations Committee Against Torture.
+In October 2005, the report focused on the pretrial detention of terrorism suspects in the War on Terrorism, including those held at Guantanamo Bay detention camp and in Afghanistan.
+This report was particularly significant as it marked the first official response from the U.S. government to allegations of widespread abuse of prisoners in Afghanistan and facilities such as Guantanamo Bay.
+The report denied the allegations.

-The United States government through the Department of State makes periodic reports to the United Nations Committee Against Torture.
-In October 2005, the report focused on pretrial detention of suspects in the War on Terrorism, including those held at Guantanamo Bay detention camp and in Afghanistan.
-This particular report is significant as the first official response of the U.S. government to allegations of widespread abuse of prisoners in Afghanistan and at Guantanamo Bay.
-The report denies the allegations.
+In 2010, Justice Project Pakistan began advocating for the repatriation of prisoners subjected to torture at Bagram.
+As a result, the U.S. government ultimately allowed all known prisoners to be return home by 2014.
+In the same year, the Bagram detention facility was officially transferred to Afghan authorities as part of the broader U.S. withdrawal from Afghanistan.
+The transfer was seen as part of broader efforts to address international criticism of U.S. detention practices.
+Although the formal handover occurred in 2013, the U.S. maintained some level of involvement in detention operations in Afghanistan until the complete withdrawal of U.S. forces in 2021.